EX1: Your first FPGA project#

 Create a pull request to complete the exercise#

 You have now created and programmed your first FPGA design and are ready to merge your solution into the main branch using a pull request.
-Press the Compare & pull request button, write a descriptive text briefly explaining what you have done, add the user ketilroe as reviewer and assignee, and finally press the Create pull request button.
+Press the Compare & pull request button, write a descriptive text briefly explaining what you have done.
+If you want your solution reviewed by the course instructor, add the user ketilroe as both reviewer and assignee, then finally press the Create pull request button.
+If you are content with your solution and don’t need it reviewed, create the pull request and complete by merging the pull request yourself.